slu-soc5650/slu-soc5650.github.io/content/docs/meeting_05.md

   1. *Review from Meeting 3:* Which layers are in figure, and which layers are in ground?
   2. *Review from Meeting 4:* Which map layout elements are present here? (see Brewer, p.
 4)
-  3. Eevaluate the layout of the front map - how is empty space used? how is proximity between elements used?
+  3. Evaluate the layout of the front map - how is empty space used? how is proximity between elements used?
   4. Evaluate the layout of the back map - how is empty space used? how is proximity between elements used?

 ### Exercise 2 - Combining Data Sources